"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “You must ask Minister Brzeski.”
 Basia tapped off an ash.
 “It was not my idea to ask for help.
 So, Leszek, show Agent Porter what you have.”

 The detective snapped open his briefcase and piled three files on the desk.
 “It’s lucky that I have these with me.
-I was meeting with Director Husarska to show what I prepared for you.
+I was meeting with Pani Husarska to show what I prepared for you.
 There is a file for each victim.”
 The detective flipped through one folder to reveal documents meticulously organized and labeled: Investigation, Pathology, Photos.

 “You’ve been busy,” Jay said.